lucasmdjl/aws-mocks/README.md

 | Translate               | translate                 |
 | X-Ray                   | x-ray                     |

+Not every command for every service is supported.
+Notably, commands that require subcommands are not yet supported.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have any feature requests, please open an issue or submit a pull request.